chenggroup/ai2-kit/README.md

 * Collection of tools to facilitate the development of automated workflows for computational chemistry research.
 * Use with [oh-my-batch](https://github.com/link89/oh-my-batch) to build your own workflow with shell script.

+## Environment Requirements

+`ai2-kit` is developed and tested on Linux systems, and it should work on macOS as well.
+For Windows, most of the `ai2-kit` features are expected to work.
+However, some third-party libraries (such as *dscribe*) may not function properly on Windows.
+In such cases, it is recommended to use `ai2-kit` through Windows Subsystem for Linux (WSL).

+If you are using the latest version of Python, some third-party libraries may not yet provide pre-built binary releases, which can cause `pip install` to fail.
+It is therefore suggested to use `ai2-kit` with Python 3.10–3.12.
+We strongly recommend creating a dedicated Conda environment to avoid unexpected issues caused by incompatible package versions.

 ## Installation